FarronF/limerick-council-meetings/meetings/2023/02/16-Meeting of Joint Policing Sub-Committee of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Joint Policing Sub-Committee of the Municipal District of Cappamore-Kilmallock - 20th October 2022.md

 Acting Superintendent Brennan noted that the County Drug unit was now staffed with a

-Sergeant which should see an increase in detections.--- 3
+Sergeant which should see an increase in detections.
+---
+3

 **Patrols in the area:**